Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Applications to weighted Poincar e--Sobolev inequalities

-We remark here that, although the constant becomes larger and is no longer sharp, the resulting Sobolev exponent is correct for flat weights; this is, it exhibits the correct asymptotic behavior as $[\sigma]_{A_\infty}\to 1$.
-Note that the result above is valid for any weight, regardless of the size of $[w]_{A_\infty}$ (or $[\sigma]_{A_\infty}$), but meaningful for flat weights.
-There is, however, an assumption of the $A_r$ class that appears on the quantitative expression for both the exponent $q$ in \eqref{eq:PoincareSobolev-SharpFlat1} and in the constant in the inequality.

-Now we provide the proof of the main result on Poincar\'e-Sobolev inequalities presented in Theorem \ref{thm:PoincareSobolev-SharpFlat2}.
-We will apply our embedding result (Theorem \ref{thm:Ainfty Ap}) to prove weighted Poincar\'e-Sobolev inequalities for $A_\infty$ weights with small $A_\infty$ constant.
-For this purpose, we first recall the following result from \cite[Proposition 4.4]{Claros25}, which is motivated by \cite{ACS09} and will play a key role in the proof.
+To prove the previous result, we first recall the following result from \cite[Proposition 4.4]{Claros25}, which is motivated by \cite{ACS09} and will play a key role in the proof.
+Recall that, for $0<\alpha<n$, the Riesz potential is defined by

-\begin{proposition} Let $n\ge 1$, $\alpha\in (0,n)$ and $1\le p <\frac{n}{\alpha}$.
+\begin{proposition}[\cite{Claros25}] Let $n\ge 1$, $\alpha\in (0,n)$ and $1\le p <\frac{n}{\alpha}$.
 Let $w\in A_p$ and consider $q_r$ defined by the relation

 with $1\le r\le p$.
 If $w\in A_r$, then there exists a dimensional constant $c_n>0$ such that